 Chippy Chipmunk: Babies in the Garden by Kathy M. Miller

-A clever blend of nonfiction on book that reads like a story.
+A clever blend of nonfiction that reads like a story.
 Realistic photos help to tell the story of the young chipmunks as they wander out of their burrow for the first time!
 The chipmunk family is introduced on the front inside cover of the book and great chipmunk factoids are on the back inside.
 This is a non-fiction book that would appeal to girls (and boys!).

 My son is now taking a Mad Science class after school.
 He’s a first grader.
 Now he is making up “experiments” at home.
 This book covers physical sciences and the experiments are both manageable and only require things that you’d normally have around the house which is great because that is all I can handle!